galenandrew/notes/emberjs/intro-to-emberjs.md

 	- …components

 ## Views
+> The role of the view in an Ember.js application is to translate primitive browser events into events that have meaning to your application.

 _YOU DO NOT NEED TO HAVE A VIEW_
 - Represent the visual parts of your application that the user can see in the browser
 - Associated with a controller, a handlebars template and a route